scottenriquez/minecraft-stem-activity/README.md

 # minecraft-stem-activity
-A classroom activity to pique interest in science and technology
+Forked from [fogleman/Minecraft](https://github.com/fogleman/Minecraft), this is designed to be a STEM activity to get students interested in programming, math, and science.
+The license for that project has been included here per the agreement.